abdul-git/IAC-Bigdata/README.md

 Scripts above will create env file and creates user ec2-user(for AWS deployment), so mysql login will not prompt for password.

+#####Week 3 -Data Lab Setup

+For Week 3 Data labs, sequence below should be followed to complete the data labs

+1 - setup_mysql - Create and load data into MySQL databases

+2 - import_data - imports data from MySQL using sqoop

+3 - mr_word_count - Sample map reduce program - pre-built or you can compile java code

 ##### Database creation

 Instructions for DB creation can be followed by using README for each database.